(by Slava Darozhkin)

 FSA?
 What Is a Flexible Spending Account?

 One of our favorite things to do here at Zupnick Associates is to break down acronyms and technical jargon, and understand them one at a time.
 Isolating a single aspect of a whole concept can help us understand the bigger picture.
 Of course, we know that fully understanding what we are obligated to do as businesses always saves us money in the long run, right?
-Let's look at what a flexible spending account is.
+Let's talk about what a flexible spending account is.

 FSA = Flexible Spending Account